ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 The `ciphersuite` field contains the cipher suite for the Transparency Log, chosen from the registry in {{kt-cipher-suites}}.
-The `mode` field specifies whether the Transparency Log is deployed in Contact Monitoring mode or with a Third-Party Manager or Auditor.
+The `mode` field specifies whether the Transparency Log is deployed in Contact Monitoring mode, or with a Third-Party Manager or Auditor.
 The `signature_public_key` field contains the public key to use for verifying signatures on the `TreeHeadTBS` structure.
-The `vrf_public_key` field contains the VRF public key to use for evaluating the VRF proofs provided in the `BinaryLadderStep.proof` field described in {{search}}.
+The `vrf_public_key` field contains the VRF public key to use for evaluating VRF proofs provided in the `BinaryLadderStep.proof` field described in {{search}}.  <!-- TODO: Check -->

 If the deployment mode specifies a Third-Party Manager, a public key is provided in `leaf_public_key`.
 This public key is used to verify the Service Operator's